Food Businesses

 What legislation covers food safety?

-The regulation of food businesses is under the Food Act 2003Food Regulation 2010 and the Food Safety Standards.
+The regulation of food businesses is under the Food Act 2003Food Regulation 2015(PDF, 599KB) and the Food Safety Standards.
 Council checks each clause of the Food Safety Standards during inspections.

 The Food Safety Standards were introduced in NSW on 24 February 2001.
 The food safety standards provide technical standards which are governed by the Food Act and cover aspects such as temperature control, hygiene requirements, food handling requirements, pest control, cleanliness standards and design and construction matters.